Healthy Pad Thai Recipe

 The secret is to add extra veggies to your favorite comfort foods.
 This way you won’t lose the sweet nutty flavor and you’ll get even more nutrition out of it!
-This version of healthy pad Thai is packed with lean protein and veggies!
-Skip the junky ingredients and MSG and try making Thai food at home!
+This version of healthy pad Thai is packed with lean protein and veggies making it satiating and flavorful.

 Healthy Pad Thai Nutrition Info: